ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/intersection-algorithms.md

 that it adds data to the `result` variable.
 You will empirically study the efficiency of this approach!

+After finishing your implementation of `intersection` you should conduct an experiment to evaluate the efficiency of the different algorithms that it provides.
+You should refer to the `writing/reflection.md` file for more details about the experiment that you should conduct and how you must configure the `intersection` program to collect data.
+Ultimately, you need to answer the following three research questions:

+- Is the intersection of two data containers faster with a `list` or a `tuple`?
+- Is the intersection of two data containers faster with a double or single `for` loop?
+- Overall, what is the fastest approach for computing the intersection of two data containers?

 ## Running Checks

 If you study the source code in the `pyproject.toml` file you will see that